PORT SUNLIGHT VILLAGE, BOROUGH OF WIRRAL, LIVERPOOL CITY REGION.

 Liverpudlian LGBTQ+ Icon, Pete Burns, And His Impact Upon The World Through His Powerful Presence

-Pete Burns, the enigmatic leader of the Liverpudlian band Dead or Alive was quite possibly decades ahead of his time.
+Pete Burns, the enigmatic leader of the Liverpudlian band, Dead or Alive, was quite possibly decades ahead of his time.
 The LGBTQ+ icon is known for his bold style, powerful voice and iconic sense of self.

 He gained fame through hits like 'You Spin Me Round (Like A Record)' and his unignorable presence on stage, during interviews and in everyday life.

-Burns declined to comment on such suggestions and in his autobiography, Freak Unique, he was quoted saying "[People] always want to know – am I gay, bi, trans or what?
+Burns declined to comment on such suggestions regarding his gender and sexuality, and in his autobiography, 'Freak Unique', he was quoted saying: "[People] always want to know – am I gay, bi, trans or what?
 I say, forget all that.
 There's got to be a completely different terminology and I'm not aware if it's been invented yet.
 I'm just Pete."

-His surgeries did however, sadly lead to a number of quite severe health problems and side effects; ultimately leading to his death at the age of only 57 years old.
+Burns very openly admitted he augmented his facial features with plastic surgery.
+His surgeries did however, lead to a number of health problems and side effects; potentially leading to his death at the age of only 57 years old.

 "[People] always want to know – am I gay, bi, trans or what?
 I say, forget all that.
 There's got to be a completely different terminology and I'm not aware if it's been invented yet.
 I'm just Pete." - Pete Burns.

 Pete Burns is not the only Liverpudlian to help shape and liberate the LGBTQ+ community.
-He may, however, be the most overlooked not just in the city, but internationally.
+He may, however, be the most overlooked not just in the City, but internationally.

 The Liverpool City Region is seen by many as the Gay Capital of the UK, with even it's very own Gay Quarter in Liverpool City Centre which was the first of its kind to be recognised, the neighbourhood is now officially known as The Pride Quarter.

 Burns inspired so many people in the LGBTQ+ community though his strength to defy expectations, stay true, and not even feel the need label himself, especially when he could not find the right words to do so.
 Pete himself was even unsure as to what he could label himself as, or even if there was a term for how he felt.
-Pete was a true pioneer and his impact cannot be overstated.
+Pete was a true pioneer, almost unintentionally, and his impact cannot be overstated.

 He will be sadly missed and who knows what he could have continued to contribute to the community and the world if he was still with us today, however, this does not take away from all that he achieved in his time with us.